 - Easy to care for

-- No more removable dentures or bridges — dental implants are a permanent solution to tooth loss
+- No more removable dentures or bridges — implants are a permanent solution to tooth loss and prevent accidents, such as swallowed dentures.

-When it comes to creating dental implants, titanium and zirconia are biocompatible and can create a strong foundation for replacement teeth, so they are ideal materials.
+When it comes to creating dental implants, titanium, and zirconia are biocompatible and can create a strong and stable foundation for replacement teeth, so they are ideal materials.

 Titanium dental implants

 Titanium was once the material of choice for dental implants because of its durability and ability to attach and grow into the bone as it heals.
-Titanium implants are safe for most people, though they may pose a risk for allergic reactions in individuals with metal allergies.
-The main downside to titanium dental implants is that they can show through the gum tissue, making the surrounding area look a dark gray-ish color that some people find unappealing.
+Titanium posts are safe for most people, but they may pose a risk for allergic reactions in individuals with metal allergies.
+Another downside to titanium implants is that they can show through the gum tissue, making the surrounding area look dark gray.

 Zirconium dental implants